George Ramsey Clark

-Born in Norfolk, Virginia
+Early life and career

 Rear Admiral Clark was born in Monroe, Ohio, 20 March 1857, he was appointed to the Naval Academy from his native state in 1874, he graduated on 20 June 1878, promoted to Midshipman in June 1880, to Ensign (junior grade) in March 1883, and was commissioned Ensign, 24 August 1883.

-Naval Service
+Naval service

 After graduation in 1878, he served successively until the fall of 1889, in the following ships of the US Navy: Independence, Tuscarora, Wachusett, Michigan, Trenton, Alliance, and Lancaster.
 He then had brief duty at William Cramp and Sons Shipyard, Philadelphia, Pennsylvania, and rejoined Michigan in April 1890.
 Thereafter, until 1895, he continued sea duty in Richmond, Atlanta, Machias, Essex, and Amphitrite.

 A tour of duty as an instructor in English at the Naval Academy, preceded further duty afloat from March 1898, in the Puritan, Adams, and in the gunboat Yorktown, which operated in the Philippines and in China during the Boxer Rebellion.
 In June 1900, he was transferred to Monocacy, and in July, was hospitalized in Yokohama, Japan, and the following 2 November, was returned to the United States.

 He had compass instruction in the Bureau of Equipment and Recruiting, Washington, D. C., from February to March 1901, and in April 1901, became Officer in Charge of the Branch Hydrographic Office, Cleveland, Ohio, serving in that assignment until May 1920.
 The two succeeding years he served as Navigator of Monongahela, and was Executive Officer of Prairie from May 1904, until she was placed out of commission in July 1905.
 For a year thereafter he served as Aide to the Commandant of the Norfolk Navy Yard, Portsmouth, Virginia.

 He commanded the battleship Texas from September 1906 until August 1907, when he returned to the Naval Academy to serve as Head of the Department of English.
 During the latter period of his three years there, he was also Commander of the Naval Academy Practice Squadron on board USS Iowa (BB-4), and for several months commanded that battleship.
 In April 1911, he was transferred to commander of Minnesota, and when detached from that command late in 1912, he became Commandant of the Great Lakes Naval Training Station, Illinois, and Superintendent of the Ninth, Tenth, and Eleventh Naval Districts.